Quesnel Pool Upgrades and Referendum

 Why was the Building Envelope NOT included in the Basic Option #1?

-Barb Bachmeier asked almost 2 years ago
+Barb Bachmeier asked over 2 years ago

 The scope of work for Option 1 (and the other options) includes some building envelope upgrades, most notably replacement of the building exterior cedar siding.
 In addition to this work, however, the architect also proposed a more extensive building envelope upgrade beyond what had been previously considered as part of the scope of work.
 Since these upgrades were more extensive than originally contemplated (they include, for example, a complete removal and rebuild of the roofing structure and the addition of new insulation in the roof) they were considered optional and were not included in the base price for each option.
 A separate price for this work is included for information.